-In response to the accelerating depreciation of the rial, especially during the last quarter of the CY 2021, the CBY made a series of regulatory and institutional adjustments designed to help restore stability in the foreign exchange (FX) market and enhance FX management guidelines and capacity.
-This process culminated in the launch of a best practice-aligned FX auction mechanism, and in the subsequent live weekly FX auctions, beginning in November 2021, using the Refinitiv electronic platform.
+In response to these downward pressures and the accelerating depreciation of the Rial, the CBY took a series of regulatory and institutional adjustment actions designed to help restore stability in the FX market and enhance FX management guidelines and capacity.
+This process culminated with the launch of a best practice aligned FX auction mech-

-A single price system was used to allocate a maximum envelope of USD 15 million for each auction at the beginning, then gradually raised to USD 20 and 30 million.
-This system enabled the CBY to conduct a competitive FX management process designed to ensure transparency and to promote a robust price-discovery mechanism.
-Adjudication prices were based on a marginal clearance price, for instance YER 1,411 per dollar for the first auction, on November 10.
-So far, three to eight banks have participated in the auctions each week, with an average of three bids per bank.
+A single price system was used to allocate a maximum envelope of USD15 million for each auction.
+Adjusted to USD 20 million in mid-April 2022 per auction.
+This system enabled CBY conducting acompetitive FX management process designed to ensure transparency and promote a robust price discovery mechanism.
+Adjudication prices were based on the marginal clearance price (for instance YER1,411/USD1 for the November 10th first auction).
+So far, the auctions have included participation of 3-8 banks each week, with an average of 3 bids per bank.

-From the launch of the FX auction through March 2022, the CBY offered a total amount of USD 405 million.
-Total bids amounted to USD 367.8 million, representing a coverage ratio of 90.8 percent.
-The total amount allocated was USD 321 million.

-These auctions enabled the CBY to absorb a total amount of YER 368.2 billion, equivalent to 8.3 percent of base money stock as of March 2022.
-This constituted an important step by the CBY towards effective liquidity management using market-based monetary policy tools.
+As of end May 2022, CBY offered 565 million USD in eighteen auctions.
+Total bids amounted to 470.2 million USD representing a coverage ratio of 83.2 percent.
+The total amount allocated was 417.78 million USD.
+These auctions enabled CBY absorb a total amount of 461.36 billion YER, equivalent to 10.3 percent of base money growth Until the end of May 2022.
+This constitutes an important step towards effective liquidity management using market-based monetary policy tools by CBY.

-The CBY maintained the status quo for interest rate structures during CY 2021.
-In fact, the policy rate (the minimum rate on rial deposits used as a benchmark) was maintained at 15 percent since prior cut, in February 2013.
+CBY maintained status quo on interest rates in CY 2022.
+In fact, the policy rate (the minimum rate on Rial deposits used as benchmark) was maintained at the same rate of 15% since last cut in February 2013.